Animal Friends for Veterans

 *Income qualification is required.

-To ensure a good fit well beyond the adoption, veterans will receive a 20% discount on a wide range of select offerings through Animal Friends University.
-For veterans unable to attend classes at Animal Friends, our team is also here to assist with a personalized behavior consultation at no cost.
+To ensure a good fit well beyond the adoption or to strengthen the bond with a pet already in their home, veterans will receive a 20% discount on a wide range of select offerings through Animal Friends University, as well as free access to our behavior help line.
+Additional services may be available dependent upon need.

 While our goal is to keep pets at home with loving families, our team is here to offer support when it is needed most.
 Animal Friends can offer emergency boarding for any dog, cat or rabbit living with a veteran in crisis.